 There are many promises of God whereby he gives his power to those in need: Joshua 1:9; 1 Kings 2:2; Isaiah 40:29,31; Romans 4:20; 1 Corinthians 16:13;2, 1 Corinthians 12:9,10; 2 Timothy 4:16,17; 1 Peter 5:10.

 John wants his followers to be as strong spiritually as they are physically:

-III John 2 “Beloved, I pray that you may prosper in all things and be in health, just as your soul prospers.”
+3 John 2, “Beloved, I pray that you may prosper in all things and be in health, just as your soul prospers.”

 If some of us were as strong physically as we are spiritually, we would be confined to a bed.

 For every requirement God makes, he makes the power available to do what he wants of us.

-No matter how difficult the demand for Christian service may be, no matter how difficult the task, God always makes available his resources to match the need.
+No matter how difficult the demand for Christian service may be, God always makes available resources to match the need, no matter how difficult the task.